 Unions around the world are seeking a “just transition” to a more equitable system and a sustainable future.
 This means phasing out fossil fuel production and consumption and doing so with equity at the core.

-As union activists we know that workers, labor leaders, and climate justice activists share common goals and face common obstacles to achieving them.
-We want to work together with climate justice activists to overcome the obstacles and understand and improve the connections between workers’ issues and stopping climate change.
+Workers, labor leaders, and climate justice activists share common goals and face common obstacles to achieving them.
+As union activists we want to work together with climate justice activists.
+We want to connect workers’ issues with reversing climate change.
+We want to strengthen both labor and environmental organizations.

 As part of this, we must support and engage workers whose income depends on the extraction of fossil fuels.
 Workers are told that they must “choose” between good jobs and a healthy environment.
 However, we need both good jobs and a sustainable planet and know that both are possible.

 Many environmental groups are backing unions in their efforts to support workers during the transition from fossil fuels.
 Examples include retraining coal miners who have lost their jobs for jobs with comparable wages and benefits, and support for gas workers who are transitioning to geothermal jobs.

 It is important that workers participate in all decisions that affect their ability to provide for themselves and their families.